 When we pair LANAP with services like deep cleanings (periodontal scaling and root planing), it’s possible to bypass conventional flap surgery, shorten overall treatment time, and achieve better results when it comes to retaining natural teeth.
 LANAP isn’t used by itself, but as a partner with traditional tissue therapy it offers the best potential outcome for your smile.
 It could mean the difference when it comes to deciding whether to have to extract any remaining teeth.

 “LANAP” is an acronym for “laser assisted new attachment procedure.”
-Periodontal specialist Dr. Kip Saunders has been using LANAP therapies for over a decade, providing revolutionary and non-invasive care to our patients in the Conroe and The Woodlands areas.
+Our doctors at PCE have been using LANAP therapies for over a decade, providing revolutionary and non-invasive care to our patients in the Conroe and The Woodlands areas.

 LANAP started out as an experimental procedure with soft tissue lasers.
 In time, it became a go-to procedure for treating aggressive periodontal disease.
-Dr. Saunders has been using the technology for several years because of how well it works for our patients.
+Our doctors at PCE have been using the technology for several years because of how well it works for our patients.

-In fact, Dr. Saunders was one of the first periodontists to adopt the use of LANAP in his practice.
+In fact, one of the first periodontists to adopt the use of LANAP was our practice.
 While serving on faculty at several different dental schools, he met several practitioners who used dental lasers and were influential in developing treatments related to soft tissue care.
 LANAP founders, Dr Robert Gregg and Dr Del McCarthy, were involved in creating the LANAP protocol.
 Dr Ray Yukna, Chairman of the University of Colorado School of Dental Medicine established the scientific proof that LANAP was successful at treating advance periodontal disease.
-Dr. Saunders had networked and worked with Dr Yukna.
+He had networked and worked with Dr Yukna.
 He saw the firsthand results of how LANAP was transforming the health of real-life patients.
 However, many periodontists remained skeptical of LANAP.
 Dr Yukna’s 2007 histology studies proved unequivocally that LANAP was essentially the “holy grail” that periodontists had been looking for, in that it could help regenerate bone around the teeth.
 This monumental scientific standpoint was a turning point for laser dentistry.
-Following publication of this landmark study, Dr. Saunders flew to Colorado to take a hands-on LANAP course form Dr Yukna, who continues to be one of his good friends to this day.
+Following publication of this landmark study, he flew to Colorado to take a hands-on LANAP course form Dr Yukna, who continues to be one of his good friends to this day.

 Our periodontal specialty practice in Conroe and The Woodlands has just incorporated a newer laser procedure that’s similar to LANAP, known as the Fotona TwinLight Procedure.
 Although the two are quite similar, there are a few small differences when it comes to how they work and what they offer our patients.
 However, most people are familiar with the LANAP name, as it has been around for much longer.
 Both use laser technology, but different types of lasers are built into the newer protocol.

 LANAP and laser gum treatments are one of the top procedures that we offer in our Conroe office, and it’s no surprise why.
-The advanced technique allows Dr. Saunders to bypass conventional gum surgeries like flap cleanings or retraction, which used to be necessary for combatting aggressive gum disease.
+The advanced technique allows our doctors at PCE to bypass conventional gum surgeries like flap cleanings or retraction, which used to be necessary for combatting aggressive gum disease.

-Since dental lasers can be used in combination with our periodontal microscope, it’s possible for Dr. Saunders and our periodontal-focused hygiene team to clean deep below the gum surfaces without ever physically retracting them to expose the roots.
+Since dental lasers can be used in combination with our periodontal microscope, it’s possible for our periodontal-focused hygiene team to clean deep below the gum surfaces without ever physically retracting them to expose the roots.
 As a result, you don’t have to endure unnecessary gum surgery.